stain/ro-crate-paper/manuscript.md

 ### Linked Data as a core principle

-Linked Data [cite] is a core principle of RO-Crate, and IRIs[^1] are therefore used to identify the RO-Crate, its constituent parts and metadata descriptions, as well as to the properties and classes used in the metadata.
+Linked Data [] is a core principle of RO-Crate, and IRIs[^1] are therefore used to identify the RO-Crate, its constituent parts and metadata descriptions, as well as to the properties and classes used in the metadata.

 [^1]:
-     IRIs, are a generalization of URIs (which include well-known http/https URLs), permitting international Unicode characters without %-encoding [[RFC3987](https://tools.ietf.org/html/rfc3987)], commonly used on the browser address bar and in HTML5.
+     IRIs, are a generalization of URIs (which include well-known http/https URLs), permitting international Unicode characters without %-encoding [RFC3987](https://tools.ietf.org/html/rfc3987)] [@10.17487/RFC3987], commonly used on the browser address bar and in HTML5.

 Using Linked Data, where consumers can follow the links for more (ideally both human- or machine-readable) information, the RO-Crate can then be sufficiently _self-described_ and related using global identifiers, without needing to recursively fully describe every referenced entity.